 Beware of the Storybook Wolves

 Every night, Herb's mother reads him a bedtime story.
-Sometimes it's about a big bad wolf who terrifies little girls and their grandmothers, with his chilling growl and big yellow teeth.
+Sometimes it's about a big bad wolf who terrifies little girls and their grandmothers with his growl and his sharp teeth.
 The story gets very nasty in the middle and everybody nearly comes to a sticky end.
-But, by the last page, it all turns out well and happy-ever-afterly.
-But what will happen to Herb when the wolves escape from his book?
-Will they gobble him up?
-Or will this, too, end happily-ever-after?
-Read this thrilling tale to find out - and learn what to do if the wolves ever escape from your storybook!
+But, by the last page, it all turns out happily-ever-afterly.

 For a real thrill, try reading Beware of the Storybook Wolves.
 It will scare your socks off!